-While EACP is rare in adulthood, it is the most common pustular psoriasis variant in childhood.
+While EACP is rare in adults, it is the most common pustular psoriasis variant in children.

 LocalizationThis section has been translated automatically.

-Extremities, gluteal inguinal and abdominal region.
+Extremities, gluteal, inguinal and abdominal regions.
 Face, palmae and plantae always remain free.
 Localized solitary variants have been described.

 Clinical featuresThis section has been translated automatically.

-Chronic generalized psoriasis, usually in relapses, characterized by its prominent anular formations.
-Depending on the stage of activity, the peripheral zones may be dry peeling or may be covered with pustules which are not bound to the follicle.
-The itching varies in intensity.
-The tendency towards central healing and a simultaneous peripheral progression leads to the characteristic ring-shaped and, in case of confluence, garland-like formations.
-Typical is the inward-directed scaling (Collerette scaling) of the anular foci.
-The foci heal with the formation of coarse lamellar (corneolytic) scaling.
+Chronic, usually relapsing, generalized psoriasis characterized by its prominent anular formations.
+Depending on the stage of activity, the marginal zones may flake dry or be covered with non-follicular pustules.
+There is varying intensity of itching.
+The tendency to heal centrally and a simultaneous peripheral progression leads to the characteristic annular and, when confluent, to garland-like formations.
+The inward scaling (collerette scaling) of the anular foci is typical.
+The foci heal with the formation of a coarse lamellar (corneolytic) scaling.

-Episodes can be associated with a general feeling of illness, fever and possibly athralgia.
+Relapses may be associated with a general feeling of illness, fever and possibly also athralgias.

 LaboratoryThis section has been translated automatically.